Lhy121125/Deploy_Model/README.md

 ## Find the GPU using homework 2
 The Find_GPU.ipynb file is used to find the GPU.
 Follow the command in the notebook to find available GPU.
+At the end of the notebook, a list of available GPU is displayed.
+We will use this to be the accelerator of the model.